LeanderCretegny/blenderToMitsuba/notes.md

 - One bounce in blender scene does not translate well to mitsuba (Single bounce in mitsuba generate black pictures)
 - Headless blender still require to download blender's binary (bpy python package is not sufficient)
+- lighting seems to be incorrectly translated from blender to mitsuba

 ## TODO
 - [x] Get back and working test suit